Update Your Resume - Important Steps

-This step is about articulating everything you learned in steps 1 and 2 into a brochure – your one page MBA resume.
+This step is about articulating everything you have learned from Career Leader and your meetings with family and friends into a one page brochure about you.
 Think of your resume as a brochure about you.
 Resumes are the first impression for employers.
 You have to highlight your accomplishments and strengths because the employer wants to hire somebody who can get the job done and do it well.
 Your resume represents you, so make sure it is something you are proud to showcase to everybody.

 When entering a new profession a resume must be focused on accomplishments in previous roles that can help the recruiter or hiring manager easily identify transferable skills.
 This is important whether your prior work experience was paid or unpaid.
 Keep in mind that accomplishments are vastly different from responsibilities in that role.
 Responsibilities focus on what you did relative to your job description.
 Accomplishments, on the other hand, are what set one employee apart from a second with exactly the same job title.